Best Turkey Brine Recipe

 Then, let cool to room temperature.
-It is very important NOT to add hot or warm brine with a fresh raw Turkey.
 To speed up the cooling process, set outside in the shade, covered.
 This process will take hours, so don’t rush it.
 The brine must be cool.

 Once cool, add the rest of the turkey brine ingredients and stir well.
 Squeeze the lemons into the mixture while adding them.

-Choose a container to hold your turkey and brine.
+Choose a container to fit and hold your turkey and brine

-If you will brine your turkey in the refrigerator, be sure that the container will fit in the fridge first!
+If you will brine your turkey in the refrigerator, be sure the container fits in the fridge first!

 Place the turkey in the container and then pour in the brine, making sure that some of the floating ingredients gets inside and around the turkey.
 The idea is for the turkey to be completely immersed in the brine solution.
 Add more cider if you need to.
 Otherwise, flip the turkey part way through the soak for even coverage and soaking.